Boti Falls

 Boti Falls is a twin waterfall located at Boti in Yilo Krobo District in the Eastern Region of Ghana.
 These twin falls, which come from two rivers, are referred to as female and male; according to local myth, a rainbow is formed when they merge.
+Boti is a seasonal falls is a double side-by-side falls during the high flow and at the bottom of 250 concrete steps.
+During full flow you are surrounded in a canyon of falling water.
+It can be found in the forest of Huhunya.
+The larger one is mythically believed to be the male and the smaller one the female.